 Radiofrequency ablation

 Radiofrequency ablation (RFA) uses heat to kill cancer cells.
 You can have it to get rid of your cancer, to control its growth or to control symptoms.
-You might have it alone or with other treatments.
+You might have it on its own or with other treatments.

 What is radiofrequency ablation (RFA)?